- Businesses spend about 8.7% of their revenue on marketing.

 Many start-up entrepreneurs will do marketing themselves before hiring or outsourcing.
 This is a great way to save money as you are ramping up your business.
 You will experience many of the same costs as hiring an in-house marketing team (training, tools & software, etc.), but there is one significant, unspoken cost: TIME.

 Your time is invaluable as the CEO of your small business.
 Consider the cost of learning and executing your marketing strategy and the time spent creating content, posting on social media, and building a website.
-Consider what your time is worth, and factor that into your overall business plan.
+Also consider what your time is worth, and factor that into your overall business plan.

 Treat Marketing Like An Investment—Not an Expense